quality icon

 Cheapest car insurance companies in New Jersey

-NJM provides the lowest full coverage rates, for an average cost of $2,134 per year or $178 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, NJM tops the list of the cheapest car insurance companies.
+Its average annual cost is $2,134 per year or $178 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-Selective Insurance also offers affordable insurance coverage to New Jersey drivers at an average cost of $2,232 a year or $186 per month.
+Selective Insurance also provides affordable insurance rates in New Jersey for a full coverage policy at an average annual insurance cost of $2,232 or $186 monthly.

 Affordable car insurance providers in New Jersey